What We Do

 FIRST, A LITTLE BACKGROUND: Founded in 2002, the Center for Black Literature at Medgar Evers College of the City University of New York (CBL) had its official opening in May 2003 at the Charles Evans Inniss Memorial Library located at Medgar Evers College.
 The opening celebration featured a tribute to the late scholar and poet Calvin C. Hernton.
 Actor and teacher Avery Brooks served as the event host.

-Calvin C. Hernton was widely known for his landmark study titled Sex and Racism in America.
+Hernton was widely known for his landmark study titled Sex and Racism in America.
 He was also a prolific writer who published short stories, a novel, and books of poetry.
-He also cofounded Umbra Magazine, which published the works of Langston Hughes, Alice Walker, and others.
+He also co-founded Umbra Magazine, which published the works of Langston Hughes, Alice Walker, and others.
 Until his retirement in 1999, Hernton was a professor of African-American Studies and creative writing at Oberlin University.
 He passed of cancer in October 2001.
-A tribute program for Hernton was held in the Medgar Evers College Auditorium and presenters included Elaine Brown, Steve Cannon, Haki Madhubuti, Kevin Powell, Ishmael Reed, Eugene Redmond, Sonia Sanchez, and Arthur Flowers.
+A tribute program for Hernton was held in the College's auditorium and presenters included Elaine Brown, Steve Cannon, Haki Madhubuti, Kevin Powell, Ishmael Reed, Eugene Redmond, Sonia Sanchez, and Arthur Flowers.
 Spoken-word performances were provided by DuEwa Frazier, jessica CARE moore, Tehut-Nine, and Kate Rushin.
 There was also a special videotaped presentation by Dr. Maya Angelou.

 National Black Writers Conference and Biennial Symposium

-The National Black Writers Conference and Biennial Symposium (NBWC) are major programs of the Center.
-Initially inspired by the late John Oliver Killens, the Conference has been held at Medgar Evers College since 1986 and is the cornerstone of the College’s Center for Black Literature’s vision for expanding the scope and appreciation of literature and literary art and scholarship produced by and about the artists whose experiences, memoirs, stories, imaginations, understandings, and visions reflect the African Diaspora.
-Geared toward writers and scholars of literary art, the Conference convenes students, faculty, acclaimed authors, and literary critics from across the diaspora, and brings together the literary community, educators, students, and the general public to establish conversations on emerging themes, trends, and issues in literature produced by Black writers.
-The Center for Black Literature continued the tradition of presenting the NBWC in 2003 and instituted the NBWC Symposium in 2005.
+The National Black Writers Conference (NBWC) and the NBWC Biennial Symposium are major programs of the Center.
+Initially inspired by the late John Oliver Killens, the Conference has been held at Medgar Evers College since 1986.
+It aims to expand the scope and appreciation of literature and scholarship produced by and about the artists whose experiences and works reflect the African Diaspora and the African continent itself.
+The Conference convenes students, faculty, acclaimed authors, and literary critics and brings together the literary community, educators, students, and the general public to have conversations on emerging themes and trends in literature produced by Black writers.
+The Center for Black Literature continued the tradition of presenting the Conference in 2003 instituted the symposium in 2005.

 Maya Angelou was the keynote speaker for the first Conference, Nobel Prize-winning author Toni Morrison was Honorary Chair for the Tenth National Black Writers Conference (2010) and Dr. Myrlie Evers-Williams, wife of the late civil rights activist Medgar Wiley Evers, was the Honorary Chair for the Eleventh National Black Writers Conference (2012).

 The audience for the Conferences is comprised of people from the New York tri-state area, the United States, and all over the world, including Africa, Europe, the Caribbean, and Canada.
 An average of 2,000 people attend the Conference over several days.
-The Center has also received widespread media coverage for the NBWC, including coverage on C-SPAN Book TV, national television and National Public Radio, and articles in the New York Times, Poets & Writers, The New York Amsterdam News, Our Time Press, The Network Journal, and numerous magazines, newspapers, and journals throughout the country.
+The Center has also received widespread media coverage for the NBWC, including coverage on C-SPAN Book TV, national television and National Public Radio, and articles in The New York Times, Poets & Writers, the New York Amsterdam News, Our Time Press, BKReader.com, The Network Journal, and numerous magazines, newspapers, blogs, and journals throughout the country.

-Founded in 2003, the Re-Envisioning Our Lives through Literature (R.O.L.L.) is a youth program which the literary arts are integrated with English Language Arts curriculum to improve students’ critical reading, writing, and communication skills.
+Founded in 2003, the Re-Envisioning Our Lives through Literature (ROLL) is a youth program in which the literary arts are integrated with English Language Arts curriculum to improve students’ critical reading, writing, and communication skills.
 Through reading, studying, and writing about themes in literary texts, students build their knowledge base about literature from another culture, expand their knowledge of diverse cultures, and improve their critical reading and writing skills.
-Students enrolled in R.O.L.L. participate in one of several workshops: dramatic writing workshop; creative writing; or the spoken word.
-Since 2003, R.O.L.L. has operated in elementary, middle, and high schools in the New York City area.
+Students enrolled in ROLL participate in one of several workshops: dramatic writing workshop; creative writing; or the spoken word.
+Since the beginning of the Center, ROLL has operated in elementary, middle, and high schools in the New York City area.

 John Oliver Killens Reading Series